parasilius/subtitle-workshop/README.md

 - [ ] Alert with pop-ups
 - [ ] Add neon borders to Submit buttons
 - [ ] Change Submit button on hover
+- [ ] Refactor code for readability and maintainability
+- [ ] Improve CSS